 If you have not heard anything within six weeks, contact AFROTC at 866-423-7682 or email your scholarship technician.

-After you’re selected, you must maintain a Term GPA and a Cumulative GPA of 2.5 or higher as well as meet the Air Force’s weight and fitness standards.
+After you’re selected, you must maintain a term GPA and a cumulative GPA of 2.5 or higher as well as meet the Air Force and Space Force’s weight and fitness standards.